 DCTA entered into an interlocal agreement with Dallas Area Rapid Transit (DART) in which DCTA and DART would jointly participate in the capital expansion of DCTA's A-train Operations Maintenance Facility.
 As DCTA was authorized to receive upfront payments from DART for the costs of expansion, these payments were considered unearned until eligible expansion costs were incurred.
-In the event that the operational rail facility project is not constructed, DCTA will return to DART any unearned revenue related to the project.
+As the operational rail facility project was discontinued in 2024, DCTA returned to DART any unearned revenue related to the project during 2024.
 Additionally, the University of North Texas (UNT) has contracted with the Authority to provide transportation for faculty, staff, and students through the Connect service.
 The university has paid for this service in advance and, in addition, the Authority sells semester and annual passes.
 The Authority recognizes the revenue through straight-line amortization over the respective period.
 The Retreat at Denton also contracts with DCTA to provide transportation to its residents through the Connect service.